-12. Performance Monitoring
+10. Performance Monitoring

-We are committed to continuously improving tenancy management practice.
-We understand that effective monitoring and reporting is fundamental to the process of evaluating and reviewing performance.

-We will provide regular reports to Management Committee on:

-- The number of tenancies allocated annually and what tenancy type

-- The number of successions, assignations, mutual exchanges, sub-lets and lodger applications approved annually.

-- Information (without disclosing personal details) about any tenant who formally initiates a right of appeal

-- Details of any issues that may require to be considered for policy or procedural change
+- 10.1 We are committed to continuously improving tenancy management practice.
+We understand that effective monitoring and reporting is fundamental to the process of evaluating and reviewing performance. - 10.2 We will provide regular reports to Management Committee on: - The number of tenancies allocated annually and what tenancy type - The number of successions, assignations, mutual exchanges, sub-lets and lodger applications approved annually. - Information (without disclosing personal details) about any tenant who formally initiates a right of appeal - Details of any issues that may require to be considered for policy or procedural change

-13. Links with Other Policies

-Pineview Housing Association recognises that the effective operation of this policy is dependent on policies and performance in a variety of service areas, some of these are:

-Allocations Policy Abandoned House Policy Anti Social Behaviour Policy Rent Account Management Policy Void Management Policy Complaints Policy Equality and Diversity Policy

-14. Risk Management

-Risk can arise from this policy as a result of:

-- Unlawful tenancy agreements or tenancy changes - Failure to address tenancy issues/requests timeously

-15. Equality and Diversity

-Our core values include providing a fair and equal service for all people and this is detailed in our Equality and Diversity Policy.
-Our approach to managing tenancies will reflect that commitment.

-16. Complaints
+11. Complaints

-Anyone who is not happy /satisfied with the service they have received as a result of this policy has a right to complain.
+11.1 Anyone who is not happy /satisfied with the service they have received as a result of this policy has a right to complain.
 Please see the Association's Complaints Policy for details on how to do this.

-17. Review/Consultation
+12. Review/Consultation

-This policy will be reviewed every 3 years unless amendment is prompted by a change in legislation or monitoring/reporting reveals that a change in policy is required sooner.

-Procedures and working methods may be altered more frequently where this is needed.

-Policy review will involve consultation with our tenants, our Customer Forum Group and any other relevant stakeholders.
-We will take account of any views or representations in revising our policy and service provision to assist in the development of effective service delivery.

-We will regularly publish information about our performance in managing tenancies through annual reports or other appropriate methods.
+- 12.1 This policy will be reviewed every 3 years unless amendment is prompted by a change in legislation or monitoring/reporting reveals that a change in policy is required sooner. - 12.2 Procedures and working methods may be altered more frequently where this is needed. - 12.3 Policy review will involve consultation with our tenants, our Resident and Customer Forum and as applicable any other relevant stakeholders.
+We will take account of any views or representations in revising our policy and service provision to assist in the development of effective service delivery. - 12.4 We will regularly publish information about our performance in managing tenancies through annual reports or other appropriate methods.